Skip to main content

 Arrays and Pointers

-Pointers can point to either array elements or the entire array.
+Pointers can be used to point not only to a single variable but also to array elements or an entire array.

 var a: i32 = 10;